canhminhdo/canhminhdo.github.io/_news/announcement_19.md

 related_posts: false
 ---

-We are greatly honored to welcome [Professor Mingsheng Ying](https://profiles.uts.edu.au/Mingsheng.Ying) from the University of Technology Sydney to visit our research group at JAIST.
+We warmly welcome [Professor Mingsheng Ying](https://profiles.uts.edu.au/Mingsheng.Ying) from the University of Technology Sydney for his visit to our research group at JAIST.